 Video: Baby Standing Milestones – Everything That You Need to Know

 Babies generally attempt to stand up around the age of 9 months.
 A lot of parents are generally not aware when do babies stand so it is important that you keep a close watch on your child and how he’s behaving.
 If he’s showing signs of attempting to stand up with support, you need to be vigilant and help him out.

 Generally, a baby’s standing age is somewhere between 9 to 12 months.
 Just like everything else at that age, standing up too is a process that has different stages.
 Babies tend to stand up at different stages until they can get up without the need for any sort of support.
 As you notice this, you will see your baby’s growth incrementally until he can begin walking without the need for any support.

 As mentioned, infants learn to stand with the help of support and time.
 When they’re born, the babies display reflexes by pushing against surfaces with the help of their feet.
 It is important that you help them by supporting their head and holding them onto your lap.
-The baby will constantly try using his legs and while their instincts aren’t to walk, they do want to brace their legs.
+Babies will constantly try using their legs and while their instincts aren’t to walk, they do want to brace their legs.
 In the different stages of their growth, they show gradual signs such as:

 Newborn to 2 months

 When babies are newborn up till 2 months of age, they begin showing signs such as kicking their feet and wanting to brace their legs.
 Around this age, they’re still discovering their reflexes and won’t be able to walk realistically.
 It is important that you give them soft surfaces to feel their legs and stretch them out a little so that they can build up strength.

 Around three to six months, babies’ reflexes get replaced by their first attempts at bearing some weight.
 Babies generally do not have enough strength by this age so they sag at their knees, similar to a drunk person.
 Within a few months, however, they will possess the strength to bear some weight and will even begin bouncing up and down when their feet touch a hard surface.